cognitect-labs/aws-api/README.md

         com.cognitect.aws/s3        {:mvn/version "847.2.1365.0"}}}
 ```

-* See [latest releases](latest-releases.edn) for a list of the latest releases of
+* See [latest releases](latest-releases.edn) for a listing of the latest releases of
 `api`, `endpoints`, and all supported services.

 ### explore!

-Fire up a repl using that deps.edn, and then you can do things like this:
+Fire up a REPL using that deps.edn, and then you can do things like this:

 ``` clojure
 (require '[cognitect.aws.client.api :as aws])